What is Laced Weed?

-Laced weed is of the reasons that a pure and legal market is best.
-It’s bad enough worrying about what chemicals were used to grow your weed, but some people are concerned about laced weed that has been contaminated with something more dangerous.
-It’s extremely rare, but dealers in rough environments have occasionally resorted to lacing the weed they sell with other ingredients.
+Laced weed is of the reasons that legalizing cannabis is an excellent idea.
+It’s bad enough worrying about what chemicals were used to grow your weed, but many consumers buying from questionable sources how to deal with concerns over potential contaminants.
+Fortunately, laced cannabis is still quite rare.
+However, dealers and shady sources have occasionally resorted to adulterating the cannabis they sell with other ingredients.
 If you have to purchase from an underground source, it’s best to be wary.

-There are more nefarious adulterants as well.
-A desperate dealer can use dangerous means to improve the appearance of low-grade weed.
+Yet, some adulterants are more nefarious.
+A desperate dealer can use dangerous means to improve the appearance of low-grade cannabis.
 Crushed glass can make it sparkle with the appearance of more trichomes, making it appear more potent.
 Powdered laundry detergent could be sprinkled in to give the appearance of lots of kief, and manipulate the smell.

 - Trouble falling asleep